Six tips for coping during Christmas

 If you find Christmas a difficult time of year, here are six tips that may help you cope.

-1. Be gentle, generous and patient with yourself
+1. Be gentle and patient with yourself

 • It’s okay to prioritise what’s best for you, even if others don’t seem to understand.